 Just because remote workers aren’t co-located in the office doesn’t mean they’re not present during meetings, nor does it mean they’re ineffective.
 It can just be hard for someone who’s not there to feel productive and integral.

 Organizers who plan meetings with remote employees can be respectful and help remote employees engage by reducing distracting noise, letting them know who’s in the room and stopping to gain their feedback whenever possible.

 To help remote and non-remote employees align more seamlessly, consider circulating the meeting purpose, objectives and materials ahead of time so those on the phone can follow along.
 Additionally, videoconferencing tools such as WebEx, Skype and Google Hangouts can build cohesion, no matter where participants are.

 5. Rewarding Your Remote Workforce Is a Requirement

 The best way to motivate people, regardless of where they’re located, is rewarding them for positive behaviors.

-Looking for more information about engaging with remote employees and building an employee wellbeing and engagement program?
-Check out our ebook, “Are Employee Wellbeing and Engagement Part of Your Bottom-Line Success Strategy?”
+Looking for more information about engaging with remote employees and creating a great employee experience for all of your people?
+Check out our ebook, Improve Retention and Engagement by Enhancing the Employee Experience.